aws-deadline/deadline-cloud-for-blender/DEVELOPMENT.md

 ## Development notes

-### Caveat: camera parameter definition

-Each task in Deadline Cloud is parametrized by (1) the frame to render and (2) a camera.
-The list of cameras to render is defined in the generated job `template.yaml` file under `steps > parameterSpace > taskParameterDefinitions > Camera > range`.
-Additionally, the same range of cameras is written to `parameter_values.json` under `Camera`. _Only the first of these ranges is used._ The range in `parameter_values.json` is redundant information.

 ### Blender addon version

 The Blender addon version is set during the build process via a custom hatch hook.